trallard/airflow-tutorial/source/pipelines.md

 ### Streaming Twitter data into the database

 We are going to create a Python script that helps us to achieve the following:
-1. Create a class to conect to the Twitter API
+1. Create a class to connect to the Twitter API
 2. Connect our database and reads the data into the correct columns

 We will be using the Tweepy library for this (docs here [https://tweepy.readthedocs.io/en/latest/](https://tweepy.readthedocs.io/en/latest/))